uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 No more than one page of text in PDF format.
 Submit via Catalyst here: `link to Catalyst`

-Be prepared to discuss the plan with other teams and the course staff during lecture.
+In lecture, be prepared to discuss the plan with other teams and the course staff.

 ### Grading